How To Test Your Monitor For Backlight Bleed – Backlight Bleed Test

 Thankfully, if you’re unlucky enough to purchase a monitor that is experiencing particularly bad backlight bleed, you should be able to send the panel back and receive a full refund – as long as you have the relevant warranty/returns policy in place.

-The following article will discuss; how you can check for backlight bleed, look at some of the main differences between backlight bleed and IPS glow, and will conclude with how to test and prevent your monitor from backlight bleed.
+That said, and for those that aren’t sure what backlight bleed looks like, this guide will be your one-stop-shop to monitor backlight bleed.
+The following article will discuss; how you can check for backlight bleed, the main differences between backlight bleed and IPS glow, and will conclude with how to test and prevent your monitor from backlight bleed.

 What Is Backlight Bleed?